Effective time management is about working smarter in the right direction - the direction of your highest priorities.

 Use your 90 day Time Management Plan to map out your goals and your anticipated time-spend.

 Be your own gatekeeper and be a strong one.
-Saying no early can save you the anxiety of indecision.
+Saying no early can save you the anxiety of indecision and is key for effective time management.

 If in doubt or you are being heavily pressured, remove yourself and delay your response so that you can do the weigh up exercise – sometimes “I’ll get back to you” gives you the time you need to assess.